syncfusion-content/blazor-docs/blazor/visual-studio-integration/overview.md

 [Convert project](convert-project):  Converts an existing Blazor Web Application to a Syncfusion Blazor Web Application by importing the necessary Syncfusion NuGet packages.

-[Upgrade project](upgrade-project):  Upgrades the existing Syncfusion Blazor Web Application from one Essential Studio version to another version.
+[Upgrade project](upgrade-project):  Upgrades the existing Syncfusion Blazor Web Application from one Essential Studio® version to another version.